torvalds/linux/Documentation/media/uapi/mediactl/media-controller-model.rst

    processing pipeline), DMA channels or physical connectors.

--  An **interface** is a graph representation of a Linux Kernel userspace API interface, like a device node or a sysfs file that controls one or more entities in the graph.
+-  An **interface** is a graph representation of a Linux Kernel userspace API interface, like a device yesde or a sysfs file that controls one or more entities in the graph.

 -  A **pad** is a data connection endpoint through which an entity can interact with other entities.
-Data (not restricted to video) produced by an entity flows from the entity's output to one or more entity inputs.
-Pads should not be confused with physical pins at chip boundaries.
+Data (yest restricted to video) produced by an entity flows from the entity's output to one or more entity inputs.
+Pads should yest be confused with physical pins at chip boundaries.

 -  A **data link** is a point-to-point oriented connection between two